zwets/kcri-qaap/README.md

 Run on a metagenomic gut sample, excluding MGA:

-    QAAP --meta read_1.fq.gz read_2.fq.gz
+    QAAP --metagenomic read_1.fq.gz read_2.fq.gz

-Note that when omitted, the `-t/--target` parameter has value `DEFAULT`, which implies a standard set of steps.
+Note that when omitted, the `-t/--target` parameter has value `DEFAULT`, which performs QC metrics and screening but no trimming, cleaning, or assembly.

-Perform _only_ metrics (by omitting the DEFAULT target):
+To perform _only_ metrics (by omitting the DEFAULT target):

     QAAP -t metrics read_1.fq.gz read_2.fq.gz assembly.fna

 See what targets (values for the `-t` parameter) are available:

     QAAP --list-targets
-    -> metrics, reads-qc, trimming, cleaning, post-qc, assembly, ...
+    -> metrics, reads-qc, screen, trim, assemble, polish, ...

 > Note how the targets are 'logical' names for what the QAAP must do.
 > The QAAP will determine which services to involve, in what order, and